xiix0/scam/README.md

-Your temporary financial embarrassment will be relieved in a surprising manner.
+You will be called upon to help a friend in trouble.